Leading

 This research enables Australia to contribute to and strengthen the Antarctic Treaty system and its environmental protection regime.
 The Antarctic Treaty establishes Antarctica as a natural reserve devoted to peace and science and puts in place principles for the governance of the region.

-RSV Nuyina’s first ever dedicated marine science voyage will study the features, processes and changes of the Denman Glacier to support national and global decision making about climate changes responses and adaptation.
+RSV Nuyina’s first ever dedicated marine science voyage (March-May 2025) studied the features, processes and changes of the Denman Glacier, to support national and global decision-making about climate changes responses and adaptation.

 Making it happen